California State Guard: Units

 Many CSG service members are fully integrated with Army and Air Guard units.
 Members of standalone CSG units stay within the CSG's command structure.

 Army Component

 The Army Component is the largest section of the organization.
 Members serve in aligned or standalone units.
 Aligned units are directly connected to an Army National Guard unit.
 For example, the 40th Infantry Division of the CA Army National Guard is the CNG parent unit to the CSG's 40th Infantry Division Support Detachment.

 Air Component

 The Air Component are service members assigned to Air National Guard units.
 The Air Component has members stationed around the state including 163rd Attack Wing, 146th Airlift Wing, 129th Rescue Wing, 144th Fighter Wing, and 195th Wing (Cyber).

 Maritime Component

 On 18 March 2017, the CSG established the Maritime Support Command (MARSCOM) under the command of CAPT M. Hanson, with SCPO E. Anderson as the MARSCOM Senior Enlisted Advisor, in a ceremony aboard the decommissioned WWII-era carrier USS Hornet.
+MARSCOM personnel previously wore USN NWU III uniforms, however as of August 2024, their uniforms regulations were changed as part of the CSG-wide uniform policy changes set in place by Adjutant General Matthew P. Beevers.
+They now wear OCP uniforms with silver-on-black name and branch tapes, while retaining their USN-style rank insignia.